Oppenheimer security clearance hearing: Postwar conflicts

-Claims made in the Borden letter
+Borden letter

-On November 7, 1953, J. Edgar Hoover was sent a letter concerning Oppenheimer by William Liscum Borden, former executive director of Congress' Joint Atomic Energy Committee.
+On November 7, 1953, J. Edgar Hoover was sent a letter concerning Oppenheimer by William L. Borden, former executive director of Congress' Joint Atomic Energy Committee.
 In the letter, Borden stated his opinion "based upon years of study, of the available classified evidence, that more probably than not J. Robert Oppenheimer is an agent of the Soviet Union."
 The letter was based upon the government's massive investigative dossier on Oppenheimer, a dossier that included, as one author later wrote, "eleven years' minute surveillance of the scientist's life."
 His office and home had been bugged, his telephone tapped and his mail opened.